 1. 2D Chart

-Click on Insert option that available on the top as shown in below image.
+Click on the Insert option that available on the top, as shown in the below image.

-Go to charts segment and select the drop down of Pie chart.
-Which will show different types of PIE charts available in excel.
+Go to the charts segment and select the drop-down of Pie chart, which will show different types of PIE charts available in excel.

 So, we have 3 different charts under the 2D pie and one under the 3D pie and one under Doughnut.
 We will see all those charts one by one with an explanation.
 We can use the same data for all those charts.

-We will take a very small data table which is related to employee salary usage.
-Observe the below table which expresses the expenses of the employee.
+We will take a very small data table that is related to employee salary usage.
+Observe the below table, which expresses the expenses of the employee.

-The creation of PIE chart is very easy.
+The creation of a PIE chart is very easy.
 Select the data of the table.

 Now go to PIE chart options which are already explained earlier.
 Select the type of PIE chart we want to create.
 First, we will select the first PIE chart from 2D charts.
 The chart will look like below.

-A PIE chart is created with different divisions and each division is represented with different colors.
-At the bottom, there is a legend which will help to understand what color represents what division on the chart.
+A PIE chart is created with different divisions, and each division is represented with different colors.
+At the bottom, there is a legend that will help to understand what color represents what division on the chart.

 But it will be difficult to check the description in the legend and check it on the chart.
 Now our task is to add the Data series to the PIE chart divisions.

-Click on the PIE chart so that the chart will get highlight as shown below.
+Click on the PIE chart so that the chart will get a highlight, as shown below.